 There’s More To Life

 And finally… what’s the big deal?
 Why should you create a Bucket List (and by extension a ‘Been There, Done That’ list)?
 You should create a bucket list because bucket lists prove that there’s more to life than what you see every day.
 We often find ourselves falling into a habit and trap of doing the same thing, every day, in and out.
-We go to school, go home, do homework, sleep, repeat.
+Everyday, we go to school, go home, do homework, sleep, repeat.
 We get ready for work, sit in traffic, work, sit in traffic, go home, watch tv, sleep, repeat.
 It’s very easy to 1. get bored, and 2. depressed.
 It’s easy to forget about why we live.
 Bucket Lists remind us that there are wonderful things in this world and motivate us to work towards something better.

 Do you have to hit up everything on your bucket lists?
 Absolutely not!
 Bucket Lists don’t have to be fully checked off.
 But every time you can check something off and move it to your ‘Been There, Done That’ list, you have a physical representation of accomplishment.
 You’ve earned the money to do something.
-You’ve put in the effort to do those things.
+And you’ve put in the effort to do those things.
 You’ve met people.
 You’ve been able to help others.
 And you’re reminded of the extraordinary things the world has given you.
 In short, Bucket Lists (and ‘Been There, Done That’ lists) give us motivation to succeed, gratitude for what we have, and the strength needed when things get hard to push through and come out the other side on top.